jaiguptanick/Blog/_posts/2020-07-24-Overpass_TryHackMe.md

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/ssh_fail.png)

 OHH!!
-It is asking for the passphase for the provided key.
-As No passphase is found.Now bruteforing is the only option. using <b>ssh2john.py</b> to conver to hash that john can crack using rockyou.txt
+It is asking for the passphrase for the provided key.
+As No passphrase is found.Now bruteforing is the only option. using <b>ssh2john.py</b> to convert to hash that john can crack using rockyou.txt

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/johncrack.png)

-It successfully found the passphase that is <b>james13</b>.
+It successfully found the passphrase that is <b>james13</b>.
 Now we can log in via SSH.

 ![Overpass]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/overpass/james_ssh_success.png)